-21 How is the restricting of the uses to which a buyer (or a subsequent buyer) puts the contract products assessed under antitrust law?
+21 How is restricting the uses to which a buyer puts the contract products assessed under antitrust law?

 A usage restriction will be analysed under the rule of reason in a manner similar to the analysis of territorial restraints set forth in question 19.